Wolfgang Puck

-Early life and career
+Early life

 Puck was born in Sankt Veit an der Glan, Austria.
 He learned cooking from his mother, who was a pastry chef.
 He took the surname of his stepfather, Josef Puck, after his mother's remarriage.
 The marriage produced two younger sisters and a younger brother for Wolfgang.

+Career

-He trained as an apprentice under Raymond Thuilier at L'Oustau de Baumanière in Les Baux-de-Provence, at Hôtel de Paris in Monaco, and at Maxim's Paris before moving to the United States in 1973 at age 24.
+Puck trained as an apprentice under Raymond Thuilier at L'Oustau de Baumanière in Les Baux-de-Provence, at Hôtel de Paris in Monaco, and at Maxim's Paris before moving to the United States in 1973 at age 24.
 After two years at La Tour in Indianapolis, Puck moved to Los Angeles to become chef and part owner of Ma Maison restaurant.

 Following the 1981 publication of his first cookbook, Modern French Cooking for the American Kitchen, which was based on his Ma Maison recipes, Puck opened the restaurant Spago on the Sunset Strip in 1982.
-Fifteen years later, in 1997, Puck and Barbara Lazaroff, his ex-wife and business partner, moved the award-winning Spago to Beverly Hills.
+Fifteen years later, in 1997, Puck and Barbara Lazaroff, his then-wife and business partner, moved the award-winning Spago to Beverly Hills.
 It has been recognized as one of the Top 40 Restaurants in the U.S. since 2004.
 The Infatuation wrote that "Spago made Wolfgang Puck the first (and maybe only) chef you and your grandma know by name."

 In 1991, Puck opened his fourth restaurant, Granita, a seafood restaurant in Malibu, California.
 The restaurant closed in 2005.

 Since 2003, Puck's recipes have been syndicated worldwide to newspapers and websites by Tribune Content Agency.

 Wolfgang Puck is active in philanthropic endeavors and charitable organizations.
 He co-founded the Puck-Lazaroff Charitable Foundation in 1982.
 The foundation supports the annual American Wine & Food Festival which benefits Meals on Wheels; it has raised more than $15 million since its inception.

 One of Wolfgang Puck's signature dishes at his original restaurant, Spago, is house-smoked salmon pizza.

 Personal life

-He married Barbara Lazaroff in 1983, with whom he has two sons, Cameron and Byron.
-They were divorced in 2003.
+Puck was married to interior designer Barbara Lazaroff from 1983 to 2003 and they have two sons, Cameron and Byron.
 Barbara Lazaroff co-founded the Wolfgang Puck restaurants and continues to play a key role in the business.
 She has been instrumental in their interior design.